-Prerequisite: Completion of CHEM 1A or CHEM 3B with grade of "C" or better
+Prerequisite: Completion of CHEM 1A or 3B with grade of "C" or better Advisory: Eligibility for ENGL 11 strongly recommended

 A continuation of CHEM 1A.
-Includes modern theories of bonding, thermodynamics, electro-chemistry, nuclear chemistry, chemical kinetics, and a brief introduction to organic and biochemistry through related lecture and laboratory exercises.
-Note: CHEM 1A/1B sequence may be started any semester.
-CSU, UC-with unit limitation)
+Includes modern theories of bonding, acidbase theory, equilibrium, thermodynamics, electro-chemistry, nuclear chemistry, chemical kinetics, and a brief introduction to organic and biochemistry through related lecture and laboratory exercises.
+Note: CHEM 1A/1B sequence may be started any semester. (combined with CHEM 1A or CHEM 3A/3B, C-ID CHEM 120S) (CSU, UC-with unit limitation)